EthanHolleman/gerrie-osimowicz/content/memorial-info/_index.md

 1787 Deerfield Road Highland Park, IL 60035

+The family welcomes in-person guests who are fully vaccinated.
+If you are not vaccinated, please join us virtually.

 # Virtual attendance

 The memorial service will be available virtually [at this link](https://youtu.be/XJCSWd9BnN8).